|Faculty Leader||Mavis Thorpy||Jnr Tech & DTG|

 - Materials Technology, where students explore ways to apply design to materials, research elements and principles of design, study designers’ work and explore and develop a product suitable for interior design, or

-- Digital Technologies, where students learn about a range of software, and generate websites, promotional material and media design.
+- Digital Technologies, where students learn about a range of software, and generate websites, promotional material and media design using 3D printing.

 Design and Visual Communication – NCEA